 My practice is a legible hybrid of research, activism, and alternative exhibition strategies.
-I am a storyteller, with a shapeshifting and flexible approach to creative tactics.
-I dig deep where I stand: I balance an academic’s research practice with the folk-keeper’s belief in the validity of the stories and practices of everyday people.
+Working from Pittsburgh, a city set inside the flexible cultural boundaries of both Appalachia (a name we call The Land and People) and the Rustbelt (a name we call What We’ve Done to The Land and People), I am a storyteller and memory worker with a shapeshifting, flexible approach to creative tactics.
+I dig deep where I stand, balancing an academic’s research practice with the folk-keeper’s belief in the validity of the stories and practices of everyday people.